apache/apisix/docs/en/latest/ssl-protocol.md

 ### Notes

 - Dynamic configuration has a higher priority than static configuration.
-When the ssl_protocols configuration item in the ssl resource is not empty, the static configuration will be overridden.
+When the `ssl_protocols` configuration item in the ssl resource is not empty, the static configuration will be overridden.
-- The static configuration applies to the entire APISIX and requires a restart of APISIX to take effect.
+- The static configuration applies to the entire APISIX and requires a reload of APISIX to take effect.
 - Dynamic configuration can control the TLS protocol version of each SNI in a fine-grained manner and can be dynamically modified, which is more flexible than static configuration.

 ## Examples

 ### How to specify the TLSv1.1 protocol

-There are some old clients that still use the lower-level TLSv1.1 protocol version, while new products use higher security-level TLS protocol versions.
-Enabling TLSv1.1 for new products may bring some security risks.
-To ensure the security of the API, we need to flexibly switch between protocol versions.
+While newer products utilize higher security-level TLS protocol versions, there are still legacy clients that rely on the lower-level TLSv1.1 protocol.
+However, enabling TLSv1.1 for new products presents potential security risks.
+In order to maintain the security of the API, it is crucial to have the ability to seamlessly switch between different protocol versions based on specific requirements and circumstances.
-For example: test.com is the domain name used by old clients and needs to be configured for TLSv1.1, while test2.com belongs to new products and supports TLSv1.2 and TLSv1.3 protocols.
+For example, consider two domain names: `test.com`, utilized by legacy clients requiring TLSv1.1 configuration, and `test2.com`, associated with new products that support TLSv1.2 and TLSv1.3 protocols.

-1. config.yaml configuration.
+1. `config.yaml` configuration.

 ```yaml
 apisix: